suavedude/logging/README.md

 Using Splunk Forwarder

+Splunk provides a univer3sal or a lite forwarder agnet which is usually prsent on on any linux or windows boexs in the company.
+The forwarder capturs the logs and then forwars them to a central server.
+Since Delphix as a secure box does not allow any additonal service or package (its a black box), forwarder can call the API get logs in a directory and forward them easily.
+A script to do this is here https://github.com/suavedude/logging/blob/master/Delphix_getLogs_v1.0.sh

 <h2>Illustration</h2>

 ![Image of Illustratiobn](https://github.com/suavedude/logging/blob/master/pic1.png)

 <h1>Approach 2 : Direct File Load</h1>

 This approach uses the “Data input” methods of splunk to invoke an API endpoint and then capture logs.
+Splunk users can monitor a script and use a variant of above linked script to capture the logs directly as a datasource.
+It can then be indexed, searched or visualized.

 <h1>Notes</h1>

-Points to Note